surajcm/blog/content/post/refactoring-java8-code-with-collector.md

 ---
 title: "Refactoring Java 8 Code with Collector: A Practical Approach for Seamless Code Flow"
+date: "2022-01-18"
 description: "Having served as a lead technical architect with extensive experience in the Java ecosystem, I've had the privilege of witnessing the transformative potential of effective code refactoring.
 Today, I extend a warm invitation to embark on a journey delving into the art of refactoring Java 8 code.
 We'll explore a pragmatic and systematic approach that assures you a smoother code flow, ultimately enhancing your development skills."
-date: "2022-01-18"
+featured: true
+featureImage: "img/2022/01/programming.png"
+featureImageAlt: 'Lets refactor'
+thumbnail: "img/2022/01/programming.png"
-featured_image: "img/2022/01/programming.png"
+shareImage: "img/2022/01/programming.png"
+# codeMaxLines: 10 # Override global value for how many lines within a code block before auto-collapsing.
+# codeLineNumbers: false # Override global value for showing of line numbers within code block.
+categories:
+  - Technology
+tags:
+  - java
+  - refactor
 ---

 In our quest for knowledge, let's begin by structuring our narrative with a clear and organized framework.
 Let's keep our vessel steady as we navigate through the intricate waters of Java 8 code refactoring.

 As we progress, we will break down complex ideas into more digestible terms and provide vivid examples to illuminate the path.